 Unsurprisingly, the bigger agencies don't speak in pound signs, preferring marketing via monthly packages, designed for specific business types and needs.
 So-far-so-segmented.
 Low cost (sorry, lo-cost) suppliers are far more candid about their costs, with some coming in at £70 a month or less or even £345 a year.

-Agencies at this price appear (from our research, at least) to be mainly about fixing any on page problems your website may have.
+Agencies at this price appear (from my research, at least) to be mainly about fixing any on-page problems your website may have.
 Expect to receive some sort of data around the search volumes for keywords you should be targeting and then a plan of how the SEO agency is going to optimise the architecture and content of each page to match the keywords you see as valuable.

 SEO agencies at the lower end of this price range will expect you to tell them what you want to rank for.
 SEO agencies at the higher end of this range should be expected to start with your suggestions but to come back with some other terms where you can target low hanging fruit and make some quick wins.

 Often mid price SEO agencies will have an ongoing content marketing offering that ensures your website grows into a unique, well referenced resource which is a useful place for your prospective clients to find answers.
 If your content marketing agency is offering to produce this unique and useful content in any volume for less than £800 per month, then you may want to question the quality of the content.
 Writing useful content is hard, requires research and often many years of expertise.
 The last two don’t come cheap!